Raising VC Funding Venture Capital is one of the most frequent topics in the startup…

-Angel Investors vs Venture Capitalists: Targeting Funding Sources
+Angel Investors vs Venture Capitalists: Funding Comparisons

 When you’re looking to fund your start-up, should you pursue funds from an angel investor or a venture capitalist?
 Your first response may be: whoever will give me money!
 Sure, you may be at the point where you feel ready to take money from whomever will give it to you, but it’s actually more complicated than that.
 Before targeting a potential funding source, there’s a lot to consider.
 You may want to begin by thinking about the following: